CCB-SB/plsdb/README.md

     - E.g. IncA/C cgMLST has "cgST" instead of "ST" and STs in the format "number.number"
     - In such cases the column is renamed and STs are mapped to 1..N (the original values are saved in a different file)
     - Here, the results need to be processed to map the ST back to the original ST value

+Also make sure to provide a mapping for each downloaded pMLST scheme to a Python regular expression to be used to match plasmidFinder hits and the pMLST scheme name (see `pmlst/map` in `pipeline.json`).

 # References